How to prevent bullying?

 As suggested by psychiatrist and bullying researcher Andre Sourander, kids who frequently bully others should be screened for other psychological and behavioral problems (Sourander et al 2007).
 If bullies have psychiatric problems, they should be treated for them in an appropriate setting.
 Let’s stop asking teachers to perform as therapists.

-Teach moral values and teach kids about moral disengagement.
+Teach kids about moral disengagement.

 Bullies harbor anti-social beliefs and rationalizations that make it easier for them to behave in cruel or callous ways.